pglevy/sms-com/5ws.md

 I teach popular music on the piano through playing by ear, strong core foundation of rhythm, melody & harmony using the chord-based system.

+I will design an individual/personalized curriculum tailored to your specific goal.

 I will also incorporate to teach voice for those who are interested in singing while playing the piano, to achieve the wholesome experience of both worlds.

 I teach non traditional but practical piano to play popular music you love.

 From learning how to play the piano using the chord based system and hone the basic foundation of making music on the piano, I can also teach you how to branch out to songwriting, arranging or producing music to picture for those who are interested to explore in these arenas.

-## Price
+## Tuition

 Paid in full:
 3-month project (12 weeks): $1,000

-Paid in monthly installment in beginning of the month:
+Paid in monthly installment in the beginning of the month:
 1 month (4 weeks): $400

 Note: You will save a total of $200 when you paid in full in the beginning of the project.